la-lo-go/twitter-user-scraper/README.md

  3. Update and create the followers and follows backup.
  4. Download locally all the files from a user.

-Next you have to enter the user names of the people you what to get the backup and the resume.
+Next you have to enter the user names of the people you want to get the backup and get the resume.
+You can enter as many user names as you like (separated by spaces), all the resumes will be shown at the end.

 ## Cloud storage